collectiveaccess/CollectiveAccessManual/providence/user/reporting/display_templates.md

 In the previous examples, data displayed is always from a particular object record at hand – the "primary" record.
-Templates are always processed relative to to the primary record.
+Templates are always processed relative to the primary record.
 If you are formatting object search results, for example, your template will be repeatedly evaluated for each object in the result set, with each object taking its turn as primary.
 It's obvious but still worth stating: placeholders